thisguy-cinsea/sba-week8/README-Sample.md

 ## Objective

-#### Part 1 - Tables
+#### Part 1A - Creating Tables
-* Use your RDBMS to that stores the following tables.
+* Use your RDBMS to store the following tables.
-* The tables should contain the columns from the specification below.
+* The tables should contain the columns from the specifications below.
-* You can generate the required tables (without rows) from your entities by using JPA.
+* You can generate the required tables (without data populated) from your entities by using JPA.
+* Place each of the `CREATE` statements in their respective `*.sql` file locations.
+    * Each `*.sql` file can be found in the [resources directory](./src/main/resources) of this project.